-Natural language processing (NLP) sentiment analysis is a challenging prospect for sales and marketing, even though it can produce valuable insights.
+NLP sentiment analysis (Natural language processing) is a challenging but increasingly viable prospect for business, especially for sales and marketing.
+Figure out its intricacies and it can produce valuable insights that you can use to guide decision making.
 The main difficulty lies in zeroing in on a type of opinion which will be insightful and computationally accessible to business analysis.
-In order to get to that point, it is useful to think abstractly about the structure of human needs, how they are manifested in different types of opinion and finally how an algorithm can pick up on these in natural language.
+Not every expression is useful.
+In order to get to that point, it is useful to think about the structure of human needs, how they are exhibited in different types of opinion and finally how an algorithm can pick up on these in natural language.

 With the popularisation of online reviews and widespread sharing of opinion via social media, there is unprecedented amounts of material accessible to companies that contains valuable reactions that people are having to their products or services.
 Additionally, speech-to-text systems are enabling companies to quickly and easily analyse audio transcriptions for these reactions.

 Manually sifting through all of the available data, of which the vast majority is irregular and unstructured, and gleaning anything usable out of it is a daunting and tedious task.
 One part of the field of sentiment analysis has been concerned with automating this process and putting it in the hands of everyday marketing professionals.

 You can't always rely on customer feedback questionnaires